Holme, Bedfordshire

 Holme is a hamlet in the civil parish of Biggleswade, in the Central Bedfordshire district of Bedfordshire, England.

 The settlement is close to Edworth and Langford.
 The nearest town to Holme is Biggleswade.

+Holme Mill, on the River Ivel, is still a working corn mill, built to replace an earlier mill that burnt down in 1899.
+A museum and shop opened in 2013.
+The Holme Mill iron bridge across the lock cut on the Ivel navigation is a scheduled monument.